HastyBrew/gml-notes/detective-game.md

 }
 ```
-We initialize the object instances for the NPCs (obj_body) and store the ID in the same for loop we use to create the arrays that store the guilty/innocent information, this ensures everything stays connected by index.
+We initialize the object instances for the NPCs (obj_body) and store the ID in the same **for** loop we use to create the arrays that store the guilty/innocent data.
+Everything runs through **i** so we know it's all loosely tied together.
 <br /><br />
 # Animating with Enums

 ### Explanation

 In this section we'll use both enums and just plain old boolean flags to control some simple animation.
 Since our sprite sheets contain frames for multiple characters, we'll want to control the specific frames manually.<br /><br />
-We'll use the "Farmer in the Dell" approach to building out our NPCs, starting with the eyes and finishing with the body, which is our main container object that controls eyes, mouth, and head.
+We'll use the "Farmer in the Dell" approach to building out our NPCs, or in other words we'll build out the objects like eyes and mouth first, then build the container object that holds them, obj_body, last.

 ### obj_eyes
 **Sprite:** spr_eyes